Sylius/Sylius/docs/behat/how-to-add-new-page.rst

 Sylius uses a solution inspired by ``SensioLabs/PageObjectExtension``, which provides an infrastructure to create pages that encapsulates all the user interface manipulation in page objects.

-To create a new page object it is needed to add an service in Behat container in ``etc/behat/services/pages.xml`` file:
+To create a new page object it is needed to add a service in Behat container in ``etc/behat/services/pages.xml`` file:

 .. code-block:: xml